Annapurna Base Camp Short Trek - 7 Days

 • Rain cover

-• Water bottles and thermos
+• Water bottles and a thermos

 • Trekking poles